k0001/k0001.github.com/articles/opaleye-sot.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.<br/>
-Thanks to Franco Victorio for providing some feedback to this article.
+Thanks to Franco Victorio for providing some feedback on this article.
 </p>